 Although the Diagnostic Medicine team deal with all types of diseases, House and his colleagues hold titles in various subspecialties: Dr. Foreman is a neurologist; Dr. Cameron is an immunologist/allergist; Dr. Chase is an intensivist; Dr. Taub is a plastic surgeon; Dr. Kutner specializes in sports medicine; Dr. Hadley (Thirteen)is an internist.
 As for Dr. House, he is double-certified in infectious disease and nephrology (as mentioned in episode #1.3).

 After receiving his honorary doctorate in fine arts, TV satirist Stephen Colbert placed several pictures of other famous TV doctors who inspired him on the mantle-piece of his show's set.
 One of these is of Hugh Laurie as Dr. Gregory House.
 The others are Bill Cosby as Dr. Cliff Huxtable and Noah Drake from General Hospital.
 As a response, the creators of House placed a picture of Colbert on the desk of Gregory House in the show's 5th season, that can be seen from time to time.
-Due to both Laurie's show winning an Emmy over Colbert's, and because Laurie received an OBE while Colbert did not, Colbert named House to his enemies list.
+Due to both Laurie's show winning an Emmy over Colbert's, and because Laurie received an OBE (Officer of the Most Excellent Order of the British Empire) while Colbert did not (nor could he, since he's not British), Colbert named House to his enemies list.

 Dr. House's most famous line "Everybody Lies" was in fact used by another doctor about a year and a half before the pilot episode, in another medical show, the sitcom Scrubs (2001).
-Dr. Bob Kelso says "Everybody lies, Dr. Turk" in the season 2 episode Scrubs: My New Old Friend (2003), after Dr. Turk fails to prevent an old lady to drive home because she said she was fine enough to drive and that she had to pick up her grand kids.
+Dr. Bob Kelso says "Everybody lies, Dr. Turk" in the season 2 episode Scrubs: My New Old Friend (2003), after Dr. Turk fails to prevent an old lady from driving home because she said she was fine enough to drive and that she had to pick up her grandkids.